Jimmy Fallon Makes Donation In Trump’s Name After President’s Twitter Attack

 Jimmy Fallon is no stranger to joking around with anyone and everyone.

 Recently, the Tonight Show host spoke about Donald Trump’s appearance on his show in 2016.
-According to People, Fallon interviewed Trump as he was making his run against Hilary Clinton for President.
+According to People, Fallon interviewed Trump as he was making his run against Hilary Clinton for president.
 In the interview, Fallon joked with Donald, telling Trump that he says some pretty shocking things that he can’t even “believe.”
 But Fallon sparked controversy when he asked a simple question.

 “Can I mess your hair up?
 I’ll be gentle,” he asked Trump.